-- 1. Budget : C\$590,000
+1. Budget : C\$590,000

-Year 2 (1 Jan.-31 Dec.
+Year 1 (1 July-31 Dec.
+2019): C\$220,000 Year 2 (1 Jan.-31 Dec.
+2020): C\$370,000

+2. Short statement of the issue/need identified (and known gaps); the project objective(s) and activities to address the issue; and expected outcomes and benefits/beneficiaries (by 31 Dec.
 2020):

-C\$370,000

-- 2. Short statement of the issue/need identified (and known gaps); the project objective(s) and activities to address the issue; and expected outcomes and benefits/beneficiaries (by 31 Dec.
-2020):

 Pollinators support the reproduction of 80% of wild vascular plants and 75% of crop species, and as such are crucial to food security, human well-being and natural ecosystems.
 Native bees, butterflies, beetles, ants and flies, and non-insect pollinators such as birds and bats are all valuable crop pollinators, complementing managed bees.
 However, the number of pollinators has declined worldwide due to habitat loss and degradation, intensive agricultural management, pathogens, invasive species, climate change, and excessive use of agrochemicals, including pesticides.
 Pollinator declines are occurring alongside the decline of many other wildlife species, such as migratory grassland birds, associated with agricultural and grassland landscapes.
 This rapid decline requires urgent conservation actions and the engagement of stakeholders in different sectors.
-The objectives of this project are to: 1) develop a North American Pollinator Conservation Framework, including recommendations for improved decision making; 2) highlight the local ecological and socio-economic benefits of pollinators at selected sites; and 3) promote stakeholder engagement through increased awareness of the ecological and socio-economic benefits of pollinators for local communities.
+The objectives of this project are to: 1) develop a North American Pollinator Conservation Framework, including recommendations for improved decision making; 2) highlight the local ecological and socio-economic benefits of pollinators for local communities.
 This project will foster trinational cooperation and collaborative actions to leverage pollinator conservation efforts across North America.